A beautiful Apple 1 clone, built by Bryan Blackburn

-But I think the main reason is that I think the story behind Steve Woziniak and his Apple 1 sounds very familiar to me.
+But I think the main reason is that I think the story behind Steve Woziniak and his Apple 1 sounds very familiar to my personal story.

 Who wouldn't?
-Only 200 were built and about 50 are thought to have survived.
-Therefore an original Apple 1 is practically un affordable.
+Only 200 were built and about 50 are presumed to have survived.
+Therefore an original Apple 1 is practically unaffordable.
 I can't help you with that.
 But all hope is not lost yet, there are several alternatives.

 Undoubtedly the cheapest Apple 1 you could have is an emulator.